-This recipe for Homemade Lentil Soup is an Italian classic.
-It’s a delicious, warming vegetarian soup that’s perfect for lunch or dinner.
+This easy homemade Lentil Soup recipe is an Italian classic.
+It’s a delicious, warming vegetarian soup that’s perfect for any occasion.

 - The garlic, cumin, and oregano work perfectly together to pack this soup with flavor.